johnw86/john-walker/content/post/time-for-a-change.md

 ## Blog

-I put together the old blog site during my early years at working at my first proper agency.
+I put together the old blog site during my early years of working at my first proper agency.
 Using it as a tool to help learn but also pass information onto others.
 But the content had become so outdated it was certainly time for it to go.

 {{< img-post path="title" file="old-blog.png" alt="Old blog" type="center" >}}